OUR AIMS & OBJECTIVES

 Involving Local Communities

 These are the three areas that we currently see as in most need of our help and areas that our comparatively small funds will be able to realistically reach.
-Trustees have also decided that any financial support will be towards specific items or projects - for example a particular salary, vehicle, GPS, monitoring equipment etc. It will always go towards something that we can see have an impact on the ground to protect and monitor lions in the wild directly.
-To read our new strategy fully please click on the PDF viewer to the right and zoom in closer.
+Trustees have also decided that any financial support will be towards specific items or projects - for example a particular salary, vehicle, GPS, monitoring equipment etc. It will always go towards something that we can see will have an impact on the ground to protect and monitor lions in the wild directly.
+To read our new strategy fully click on the PDF viewer to the right and zoom in closer.

 Three years into the work of our first conservation & education strategy shown above trustees decided that it would be good practice to review the work that we have carried out and to see how it fits with what was written.